LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 secure\_invocation.q - Implements "secure invocation" (preventing execution of arbitrary code) as described in
             the glossary section of README.md.
 This module is discussed in detail at the bottom of this file.

-ervant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv
+servant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv